JuliaEarth/GslibIO.jl/README.md

 - it doesn't specify which variable names are geospatial coordinates

-This package introduces an extended GSLIB format that addresses the issues listed above.
+This package introduces an extended GSLIB format that addresses these issues.
+It also provides helper functions to load data in legacy format.

 ## Installation